Non-Stationary Inventory Control with Lead Times: Challenges in Inventory Optimization under Non-Stationary Demand

 \section{Challenges in Inventory Optimization under Non-Stationary Demand}

-Inventory systems admit counterfactual feedback that allows the costs of lower base-stock policies to be inferred from data collected under higher ones (\cref{lemma:feedback_structure}), rendering successive elimination algorithms particularly effective under stationarity.
-In non-stationary settings, however, change detection requires monitoring policies outside the active set, which fundamentally conflicts with the elimination mechanism.
+Counterfactual feedback renders successive elimination algorithms particularly effective under stationarity.
+In non-stationary settings, however, change detection requires monitoring the entire set of policies, which fundamentally conflicts with the elimination mechanism.
 This section characterizes this tension and explains why adapting elimination-based methods to non-stationary inventory control is non-trivial.